August 27, 2020

 In a saucepan, bring the water to a boil, then remove it from the heat.
 Stir it into the chocolate mix.
 Add the vanilla and mix.

 Sift the flour, baking powder, baking soda, and salt into a small mixing bowl.

-Alternate adding the milk and flour into the chocolate mix, and stir.
+Alternate adding the milk and dry ingredients into the chocolate mix, and stir.
 Make sure everything is combined, but don’t over-stir.

-Line cupcake trays with paper liners.
+Line two muffin pans with paper cupcake liners.
 Fill the liners about 80% full with batter.

 Bake about 20-21 minutes (an inserted toothpick should come out clean when they’re done).